 Enormous photos and thematic messaging leave no doubt when it comes to the look and effect of the brand’s products.
 The main menu navigation reappears once the visitor scrolls back up.

-The product pages follow the unconventional layout and are divided into multiple sections with messaging and imagery, focusing on the responsible use and effect of 3Saints’s assortment.
+The product pages follow the unconventional layout and are divided into multiple sections with messaging and imagery, focusing on the responsible use and effect of 3Saints’ assortment.

 The "Order Now" CTA button in the main menu, also repeated several times on the website, simplifies and accelerates the potential conversion of a prospect.

-Elecbrakes is a manufacturer of electric brake controllers.
-Their website, courtesy of Redback Solutions, makes use of big, strikingly colored fonts, simple messaging and helpful looping videos that provide a visual aid to the user.
+Last on our list of best eCommerce design websites for 2023 but not the least is Elecbrakes, a manufacturer of electric brake controllers.
+Their website, courtesy of Redback Solutions, makes use of big, strikingly colored fonts, simple messaging, and helpful looping videos that provide a visual aid to the user.

 The royal blue and orange combo pleases the visitors' eyes as they land on the homepage, before moving down the funnel to find hi-res photos, product diagrams, and looping gifs and videos that explain how it's mounted and used.